brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 Below are some of the most common techniques for successful data management in online and offline circumstances.
 Rec Room apps specifically make use of [IndexedDB][indexed-db] and [Ember Data][ember-data], but we'll also touch on other popular tools.

 ### IndexedDB
 [IndexedDB][indexed-db] provides client-side storage of structured data, which means we can persistently store large amounts of data inside a user's browser.
-It is currently the underlying persistence mechanism in Rec Room apps.
+It is currently the underlying persistence mechanism in Rec Room apps, and is gaining momentum to become the standard driver for client-side storage.

 Rec Room apps utilize additional libraries (explained later in this chapter) that abstract the IndexedDB implementation, but using IndexedDB on it's own is fairly simple.
-Let's walk through a simple implementation using our High Fidelity app from Chapter 4 as an example.
+Let's walk through a quick implementation using our High Fidelity app from Chapter 4 as an example.

 First you must request to open a database: